w103csh/GuppyVulkan/BUILD.md

 #### Use CMake to Create the Make Files

-Change your current directory to the top of the cloned repository directory, create a build directory and generate the make files.
+Change your current directory to the root of the cloned repository directory, create a build directory and generate the make files.

     cd Vulkan-Samples